The Vodou Physicist

 The days between the various formal Nobel events were busy, but Tamara, Peter, and Winnie still found time to sightsee.
 The evenings had formal dinners where Tamara got to meet many of the members of the Nobel Academy.
 Her first formal dinner was hosted by the Karolinska Institute on the evening of her Medicine lecture.

 Her Chemistry lecture was next and for this talk, she had to get more technical.
 In it, she explained that the theory behind her invention was about a hundred years old and it involved the stimulation of atomic bonding in molecules by increasing the system’s energy.
 One of the theories she relied on had shown that the electronic motion and the nuclear motion in molecules can be separated, both mathematically and also physically.
-The mathematical separation allows for the calculation of the different molecular wave functions, and gives a result in terms of nuclear positions and electron positions.
+The mathematical separation allows for the calculation of the different molecular wave functions, and gives a result in terms of nuclear positions and electron position probabilities.
 By using the energy of her G-force coil invention tuned to the proper frequencies, she could manipulate the delocalized π electrons in the aromatic ring structure to force the synthesis to produce the desired optical isomer.

-Twenty-five minutes later she was done and breathed a sigh of relief.
+Twenty-five minutes later, she was done and breathed a sigh of relief.

 I feel like an imposter, she mused.
 I’m an engineering physicist, and here I’m getting a Chemistry Nobel.
 Well, what I discovered makes good use of the Schrödinger equation, so at least that’s physics.